-The WEATHER-RITE[TM] UHA-Series is not installed by a contractor qualified in the installation and service of gas-fired heating equipment.
+The WEATHER-RITE[TM] UHA-Series is not installed by an electrician qualified in the installation and service of control systems for heating equipment.

 You cannot prove original purchase date and required annual maintenance history.

 The data plate and/or serial number are removed, defaced, modified or altered in any way.